 Reframe AgingMinnesota

-Join a community of statewide leaders learning and practicing how to communicate better about aging issues!
+Join a community of statewide leaders learning and practicing how to communicate better about aging!

 The research-based principles we use as part of Reframe Aging Minnesota are an antidote to this toxic thinking!

-Grounded by research from the National Center to Reframe Aging, we know that when we expand the public's accurate understanding about aging, society will improve its attitude, value us as we age, and increase the supports needed.
+Grounded by research from the National Center to Reframe Aging, we know that when we expand an accurate understanding about aging, society attitudes and value for aging can increase.

 As leaders in the aging sector, this change starts with us.
-Together, we must lead this transformation in thinking and communicating!
+Together, we must lead this transformation in thinking by how we communicate!

 Reframe Aging Minnesota is